erg55/Simon-lab-workshop/README.md

     exit
     ssh USERNAME@xanadu-submit-ext.cam.uchc.edu
 ```
-Now you can where you are all the time!
+Now you can see where you are all the time!
 Neat!

 /EASTER EGG

 PLAYING WITH DATA